 Relative handful of oddly marked ballots questioned, few of those “quarantined” for further scrutiny.

 Ballots are being brought in boxloads from a ground-floor storage room to the director’s office on the fourth floor of the Court Plaza Building in downtown Juneau for scanning on six high-speed Dominion machines.
-Images of the scanned ballots are being displayed on up to four monitors in an adjacent room where observers involved in the challenge can officially question a ballot, with elections division attorneys determining if the vote is valid.
+Images of the scanned ballots are being displayed on two monitors in an adjacent room where observers involved in the challenge can officially question a ballot, with elections division attorneys determining if the vote is valid.

 “It’s not open to a person off the street,” Beecher said.
 “You have to be part of the group that has an interest in it.
 So we have the attorneys that are part of a party, we have the representatives and of course if a legislator wants to have one of their aides or something those are the interested parties, essentially, as per the statute.”